 So basically the word “trap” in theory refers to crossdressers who are deceiving people by presenting as a different gender, and for that should perhaps be seen as a threat.
 If you’re a trans person you probably already see what’s wrong with this.
 One of the pervasive and harmful stereotypes against trans people is that they’re deceiving people by presenting as a gender besides what they were assigned at birth.
 And not just harmful in a self-esteem sense, harmful in the sense that many trans people have been on the receiving end of violence at the hands of people who believe they’ve been tricked.
 This violence in many unfortunate situations has resulted in the deaths of trans people, and is occurring at a continually increasing rate.
 The fact that a term like “trap” fundamentally refers to being tricked in this usage makes it extremely concerning.

 “But they’re not trans people”, you might say, “they’re crossdressers”.
 Indeed many characters identified as “traps” and individuals who self identify are in actual fact crossdressers, but as far as the perpetrators of violence against trans people are concerned there’s no distinction.
 To them trans people are just deceitful crossdressers, and the pervasiveness of that idea is precisely BECAUSE of cultural concepts like “traps”.
 It’s also true that many people who use the term don’t have that malicious intent, but many share that lack of a distinction between crossdressers and trans people.
 Because of that they ultimately still play a part in perpetuating scare tactics against trans people and the erasure of their existence.
-There’s a lot of explanations that seek to distance the term from transphobia, but the ones I’ve encountered have all been inadequate at coming to grips with how people view and refer to transgender individuals.
+There’s a lot of explanations that seek to distance the term from transphobia, but the ones I’ve encountered have all been inadequate at coming to grips with how people view and refer to the trans community.

 There are at least a few trans people in the western anime community who acknowledge these things but decide to use the term “trap” in direct response to it.
 This is rooted in the concept of cultural reclamation, that is the idea that by having trans people use the word it takes the power away from transphobes to use it against them.
 We’ve specifically seen this happen in LGBT+ culture with the word “queer”, which was historically a slur against the community but has evolved into a wide-reaching identification of the movement.